Skip to main content

 Insel der Jugend © visitBerlin, Foto: Thomas Kierok

-If you walk from the main station towards the government quarter and over the Gustav-Heinemann-Bridge, the green meadow of the Spreebogenpark stretches before you.
+If you stroll from the main railway station towards the government district and across the Gustav-Heinemann Bridge, the green meadow of Spreebogenpark stretches out before you.
 The perfect starting point for our little summer excursion along the Spree.
 Put on your sunglasses and lean back.
+We'll show you the 11 most beautiful spots along the Spree for sipping coffee.
+Or sip an apple spritzer.
+The main thing is to be outside!

-Tip 1: Monbijoupark at the Bode-Museum and Museums Island
+Tip 1: Monbijoupark at the Bode Museum and Museum Island

-Only a few steps away from Hackescher Markt, a green park of about four hectares awaits you, which is popular with residents and visitors alike.
-It offers sunny green areas to relax, sports facilities and a playground.
-But the highlight is the beautiful boardwalk from which you can watch passing ships.
-From the promenade you also have a good view of the Bode Museum on the Museum Island, a UNESCO World Heritage Site, directly opposite.
-In a romantic historical ambience, other impressive museums await you.
+Just a few steps away from Hackescher Markt , you'll find a popular green park covering around four hectares.
+It offers sunny green spaces for relaxing, sports facilities and a playground.
+The highlight, however, is the beautiful waterfront promenade, from where you can watch passing ships.
+From the promenade, you also have a good view of the Bode Museum on Museum Island, a UNESCO World Heritage Site ( ), directly opposite.
+Other impressive museums such as the Old Museum and the Old National Gallery await you there in a romantic historical setting.
+It is only a short walk there via the northern Monbijou Bridge .

 Where: Oranienburger Straße, Mitte